deepjia/v2net/README.md

 Some popular proxy(ss & vmess), bypass(gost) and capture(whistle) tools are intergrated, with the ability of adding new extensions without coding.

-This is an early pre-alpha version.
+This is a pre-alpha version.

-App package will come soon.

 ## Snapshot
 ![2018-06-07 3 45 31](https://user-images.githubusercontent.com/1452602/41086345-558d0a98-6a6c-11e8-8558-5a6a5c333893.png)